Vegan Travel Guides To World Destinations

 You must consider what you will eat on the plane and what you will eat at your destination, especially if you are flying for an extended period.

-Airplanes can accommodate vegans, but they may need to know ahead of time if you require a special meal.
-If you want to be safe, schedule your aircraft meal ahead of time to prevent the danger of them running out of vegan selections.
+If you want to be safe, schedule your aircraft meal ahead to prevent them from running out of vegan selections.

 On a slightly unrelated point, if you want to be upgraded, you might want to pass on this option if you order a vegan dish.
-Airlines frequently refuse to upgrade passengers with particular dietary needs because they are unsure they would be able to accommodate them.

 15. Pack Eco Cosmetics

-One of the best pieces of advice we received before our own nomadic travels was to buy items such as shampoos, soaps, and other cosmetics at our point of arrival because they're just as easy to find as they would be back home, plus it'll save some weight and space in your luggage – however, this isn't always true for vegan travellers.
+They are just as easy to find as they would be back home, plus they'll save some weight and space in your luggage – however, this isn't always true for vegan travellers.

-Finding vegan cosmetics may be one of the more difficult challenges to overcome while on vacation or long-term travel, but in countries such as Germany, finding items such as vegan soap in regular supermarkets is becoming easier; plus, international vegan-friendly cosmetics companies such as Lush are springing up all over the place.
-Packing some items in your checked luggage before leaving home is the wisest option.
+Plus, international vegan-friendly cosmetics companies such as Lush are springing up everywhere.
+Packing some items in your luggage before leaving home is the wisest option.

 16. Follow Vegan Travel Blogs

-17. Don't Be Frightened To Travel
+17. Don't Be Afraid To Travel

 Travelling as a vegan might be intimidating at times.
-It might be tough to locate vegan options in your area, so, understandably, you might be apprehensive about travelling to a place where the phrase “vegan” isn't even understood.
+It might be tough to locate vegan options in your area, so understandably, you might be apprehensive about travelling to a place where the phrase “vegan” isn't even understood.

 But the most important thing to remember is not to be frightened to take the plunge and begin your journey!